A scalable and robust vertex-star relaxation for high-order FEM: Sparse Poisson solver

 It follows that if $A$ and $B$ are sparse, then $A\kron B$ is also sparse.

-For the Lagrange nodal basis $\{\ell_j\}$, both $\hat{A}$ and $\hat{B}$ are dense, but these are sparse in the hierarchical Lobatto basis $\{l_j\}$.
-This is illustrated in Figure \ref{fig:nonzeros}.
-On affine cells, the Lobatto basis yields a sparse stiffness matrix.
+For the GLL basis $\{\ell_j\}$, both $\hat{A}$ and $\hat{B}$ are dense, but these are sparse in the hierarchical basis $\{l_j\}$.
+This is illustrated in Figure \ref{fig:basis}.
+On affine cells, the hierarchical basis yields a sparse stiffness matrix.
 The bubble functions $\{l_j\}_{j=1}^{p-1}$, satisfy $l'_j(\hat{x}) = P_j(\hat{x})$, and due to the orthogonality of the Legendre polynomials, the interior block of $\hat{A}$ is diagonal.
 The only off-diagonal non-zeros in $\hat{A}$ are due to the coupling between the interface modes $l_0$, $l_p$.
 Nevertheless, in order for this sparsity to propagate to higher dimensions, we would additionally wish that $\hat{B}$ is also as sparse as possible.
-This is not quite the case for $\{l_j\}$, as $\hat{B}$ has two interior blocks with tri-diagonal structure, in the ordering which groups the odd modes first and then the even modes.
+This is not quite the case for $\{l_j\}$, as $\hat{B}$ has two interior blocks with tri-diagonal structure, in the even-odd decomposition.
 Therefore, on a typical row, $A$ will have the structure of the 5-point stencil for $d=2$ and that of a 13-point stencil for $d=3$.